Fall-2025-COMP163/project-2-jkchavers/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+## 🤖AI Usage
+- ChatGPT was used to debug errors with constructor arguments.

+## Reflection-(Very forgetful)
+- I frequently used incorrect syntax for the super function.
+- I constantly forgot to initialize each character class with an attribute for the character class.